Martha7/Martha7.github.io/about_translating.markdown

 ---
 layout: two_column
 title: Spanish Teacher - Wellington
-image_url: /img/DSC00876.png
+image_url: /img/DSCF0289.png
 ---

 ## About Translating and Interpreting

-I have interpreted for several overseas delegations, dignataries, Presidents and Prime Ministers.
+I have interpreted for several overseas delegations, dignitaries, Presidents and Prime Ministers.

-I was privileged to interpret for the Presedents of:
+I was privileged to interpret for the Presidents of:

 * México
 * Chile